EcoGRAPH/ArboMAP/README.md

 **Version information:**

+v2.2

+- Instead of asking the user to repeatedly run varying models in separate instances of ArboMAP, the user may now specify multiple models directly by building formulas in the settings.
+- A number of changes to graphing, including the graphing of smoothed components from each model.
+These do not currently have the best names, since they are created by gam, and will require some interpretation by the user.
+- It is likely that the user will observe long stretches of no human infections - we have adjusted the modeling so that a certain portion of outlying cases are truncated before modeling, and only cases during the main body of the transmission season are used for modeling.
+This improves model fit, stability, run time, etc.
+- Some changes to the User's Guide to reflect the above changes.
+These are not yet complete and the user should take care in creating new formulas for new models to run.
+- An attempt has been made to allow ArboMAP to run on Mac machines.
+This seems to be a question solely of filenames and will be revisited in future releases if these changes do not suffice.

 v2.1

 - ArboMAP now allows the comparison of fixed-degree cubic vs. thin-plate splines, seasonally-varying distributed lags vs. fixed lags, and anomalized environmental/human data vs. raw data.